MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 > ![Screenshot of a new agreement, with attention on the agreement number](./media/agreement-custom-prefix.png)

-## Scenario 1: Auto-generate work orders for asset maintenance
+## Scenario 1: Auto generate work orders for asset maintenance

 An organization must perform monthly maintenance on a piece of equipment they installed at a customer's location for the next 2 years.
 They want to use Dynamics 365 for Field Service to automatically generate the maintenance jobs in the middle of each month, with *some* flexibility.
 They want dispatchers to schedule the monthly maintenance jobs to the best and most appropriate field technicians and bill the customer for completed work at an agreed upon price.